itineraries

 Warning:

 Book your Alcazar tickets online in advance.
-The queue for walk-up tickets can be 1-2 hours in peak season.
+The queue for walk-up tickets can be 1 to 2 hours in peak season.
 Timed-entry tickets let you skip the line at Puerta del Leon.

 Seville Cathedral is the largest Gothic cathedral in the world and the third-largest church overall.
 The interior is overwhelming: soaring columns, gold-covered altars, and quiet side chapels in every corner.